 Series B in 2017

-TravelBank is a comprehensive business travel and expense management platform catering to over 20,000 companies.
-The platform aims to enhance control over travel programs, leading to an average reduction in travel expenses by 30%.
-It features a user-friendly design and a travel rewards program that promotes employee satisfaction.
-Businesses can easily create and implement customized travel policies while establishing a baseline for their travel expenditures.
-TravelBank also offers a dedicated customer support team available 24/7 via phone, email, or chat to assist clients with any inquiries.
+TravelBank is a comprehensive business travel and expense management platform serving over 20,000 companies.
+It empowers businesses to control their travel programs effectively, achieving an average reduction of 30% in travel spend.
+The platform enhances employee satisfaction through its intuitive design and travel rewards program.
+Companies can easily create and implement custom travel policies, setting a baseline for travel expenditures.
+TravelBank offers round-the-clock concierge-level support via phone, email, or chat, ensuring continuous assistance from an in-house customer success team.

 FabHotels